AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Experimental Results

 \bem{Observation 2}: {\bf An enhanced model does not necessarily ensure a better semantic or syntactic understanding}.
-In~\Cref{fig:imp_between_shots}, we do not see a clear correlation between the sophistication (in terms of number of model parameters) of the LLMs and its ability to predict good assertions.
-For $\gptt$ (\cf,~\Cref{fig:gpt35}), with increase in the number of training examples, the LLM was able to produce more syntactically correct assertions, however, after such corrections majority of assertions (on average up to 24\%) generated a counter example when verified with JasperGold.
-For $\gptf$, the results were more consistent in terms of syntactically correct assertions and failing assertions both in 1-shot and 5-shot learning (\cf,~\Cref{fig:gpt4o}).
-For $\cllama$ and $\llama$, with increase in the number of training examples, the number of failed assertions decreased (on average up to 12\% for $\cllama$ and $\llama$, \cf,~\Cref{fig:codellama2} and~\Cref{fig:llama3}), however, both models generated more syntactically wrong assertions (on average up to 19\% more for $\llama$).
-This observation is perplexing as one would expect with more number of parameters, $\llama$ would be able to learn better to predict syntactically correct assertions.
-Our in-depth analysis shows that with 1-shot, the variation in types of assertions in examples were limited.
+For $\gptt$ (\cf,~\Cref{fig:gpt35}), with an increase in the number of ICL examples, the LLM was able to produce more syntactically correct assertions, however, majority of corrected assertions (on average up to 24\%) generated a CEX when verified with JG.
+For $\gptf$, the results were more consistent in terms of syntactically correct and failing assertions from 1-shot and 5-shot learning (\cf,~\Cref{fig:gpt4o}).
+For $\cllama$ and $\llama$, with increase in the number of ICL examples, the fraction of failed assertions decreased (on average up to 12\% for $\cllama$ and $\llama$, \cf,~\Cref{fig:codellama2} and~\Cref{fig:llama3}), however, both models generated more syntactically wrong assertions (on average up to 19\% more for $\llama$).
+Our analysis shows that with 1-shot, the variation in types of assertions in the ICL examples were limited.
 Consequently, $\llama$ learned the syntax.
 However, in 5-shot learning, we have more variations in assertion syntax which made $\llama$'s learning task difficult.
-This experiment suggests that increasing the training examples will not necessarily improve LLM's consistency in generating passing, failing, and syntactically correct assertions.
+This experiment shows that {\em increasing the number of ICL examples will not necessarily improve LLM's consistency in generating passing, failing, and syntactically correct assertions}.
+Further, our analysis shows that {\em LLMs that are more performant on standard LLM benchmarks does not necessarily have a better semantic understanding when it comes to assertion generation}.

-\bem{Observation 3}: {\bf $\gptf$ is relatively more consistent for assertion generation task}.
-In~\Cref{fig:accuracy_across_LLMs} we compare different LLMs in terms of generating valid assertions for 1-shot and 5-shot learning.
-Our experiments show that $\gptf$ is consistently superior in generating valid assertions for both 1-shot and 5-shot learning and generates on an average up to 15.6\% more valid assertions as compared to other LLMs.
-This trend remains valid with respect to assertions generating counter examples and syntactically wrong assertions, \ie, $\gptf$ produced less counter examples generating assertions and syntactically incorrect assertions as compared to other LLMs.
-This experiment shows that $\gptf$ performs relatively better as compared to the other LLMs.
+\bem{Observation 3}: {\bf $\gptf$ is relatively more consistent and superior for assertion generation task} (\cf,~\Cref{fig:1_shot_acc}-\ref{fig:5_shot_acc}).
+Our experiment shows that $\gptf$ generates on an average up to 15.6\% more valid assertions as compared to other LLMs for both 1-shot and 5-shot learning.
+Additionally, $\gptf$ produced fewer CEX generating assertions and syntactically incorrect assertions as compared to other LLMs.
+This experiment shows that $\gptf$ {\em is more beneficial for assertion generation as compared to the other LLMs}.